BSCDeveloper/FilesManager/README.md

 #### Move to model

 We can move a file into a other model that implement the *HasFile* trait.
-For this, use the method **moveToModel** passing the model where you want move the file
-as a first parameter and array options as second parameter.
+For this, use the method **moveToModel** passing the model where you want move the file as a first parameter and options`s array  as second parameter.

 ```
 $file = $user->files()->find(1);